La Rinconada, Peru: Climate

 High in the Andes, La Rinconada has an alpine tundra climate (ET, according to the Köppen climate classification), with no month having mean temperatures even close to the 10 C threshold that would permit tree growth and a subtropical highland classification for the city.
 Far above the tree line, La Rinconada is unique in its high elevation and population, with the highest city of comparable population (Nagqu) being over 500 m closer to sea level.

-Owing to the extreme elevation of the town, climatic conditions more closely resemble that of the west coast of Greenland than somewhere only 14° from the equator.
+Owing to the extreme elevation of the town, climatic conditions more closely resemble those of the west coast of Greenland than somewhere only 14° from the equator.
 The town has rainy summers and dry winters with a large diurnal variation seeing cool to cold days and freezing night time temperatures throughout the year, with snowfalls common.
 The average annual temperature in La Rinconada is 1.3 °C and the average annual precipitation is 707 mm.

 Population

-According to a report by National Geographic, the 235% increase in the price of gold between 2001 and 2009 caused a strong growth in the local population, which reached 30,000 inhabitants in 2009.
+According to a report by National Geographic, the 235% increase in the price of gold between 2001 and 2009 swelled the local population, which reached 30,000 inhabitants in 2009.
 However, these numbers could be overestimated, since the 2007 National Census indicated the population of the Ananea District (which, to a large extent, is found in the La Rinconada settlement) was 20,572 people (16,907 classified as urban), and the 2017 National Census recorded 12,615 people (11,307 classified as urban).
 By comparison, the population of the Ananea District in 1981 was 2,707 people.